 Aranda 26, centro

-They sell every spice and grain under the sun.
-You can get whatever you need to make Indian, Moroccan, Persian, Thai etc. etc. And Mexican.
+This deceptively small shop sells every spice and grain under the sun.
+You can get whatever you need to make Indian, Moroccan, Persian, Thai or Russian dishes.
+As well as Mexican.

 Monterrey 116 (corner Alvaro Obregón), Colonia Roma

 Metro Insurgentes, Metrobus Alvaro ObregónOpen Tuesday-Saturday 9AM-9PM, Sunday until 7; closed Monday

 This pretty retro store/restaurant offers artesan products as well as prepared food.
 Olives and olive oil from Baja California are both green and fruity.
 A whole shelf is dedicated to a pastel rainbow of house-made marmalades that make good gifts.
 Breads are varied and of excellent quality.

 A small, but well-chosen stock of national wines, in a range of prices from $200-600 are worth sampling – many are unavailable elsewhere.
 Behind the deli counter, several salads are made fresh daily, as are pâtés and terrines, cakes and tarts.
 There are European-style but Mexican-made cheeses and cold cuts for sale as well.